-Once you have submitted your job(s) to the queue, you have various ways of checking in on the status of your jobs including e-mail notification of job completion and command line access to both your jobs status and the current state of the cluster.
+Once you have submitted your job(s) to the queue, you have various ways of checking in on the status of your jobs including e-mail notification of job completion and command line access to both your jobs status and the current state of the pool.

 Managing Job Status